Stable cuts, NAC-colourings and flexible realisations of graphs: Introduction

-Remarkably, there is a simple and purely combinatorial characterisation of graphs that admit a flexible quasi-injective realisation in the plane.
+In contrast, deciding whether a graph has a flexible quasi-injective realisation in the plane turns out to be a highly nontrivial problem.
+Nonetheless, Grasegger, Legerský, and Schicho \cite{GLS2019} obtained a remarkably simple and purely combinatorial characterisation of such graphs.
 A \emph{NAC-colouring} of a graph is a $2$-colouring of its edge set such that both colours are used and every cycle is either monochromatic, or contains at least two edges of both colours.
-This notion was introduced by Grasegger, Legerský, and Schicho \cite{GLS2019}, who proved the following.

 \begin{theorem}[{\cite[Theorem 3.1]{GLS2019}}] A connected graph has a flexible quasi-injective realisation in $\RR^2$ if and only if it has a NAC-colouring. \end{theorem}